 As an international student although the majority of the requirements to apply and to register are the same as domestic students, there are some additional considerations you need to be aware of.
-Please read carefully.
+Please read the international student handbook carefully.

 Considering and understanding all the costs associated with studying is important to allow you to concentrate on your studies.
 Enrolling in graduate school also has a number of steps.
 Make sure you don't miss any, so you can start your program on time.